DV

 What is the difference between JEPI and TLTW?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while TLTW (iShares 20+ Year Treasury Bond BuyWrite Strategy ETF) tracks ICE U.S. Treasury 20+ Year Bond Index with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) is an actively managed ETF built around a derivative overlay strategy, while TLTW (iShares 20+ Year Treasury Bond BuyWrite Strategy ETF) tracks ICE U.S. Treasury 20+ Year Bond Index with a bonds approach.
 They are issued by JPMorgan and iShares respectively.

 Can I hold both JEPI and TLTW?